-Quick Reference Guide . where to go and who to call2Letter from the Vice President for Student Affairs and Services4Student Affairs and Services . departments, directors and functions5University Calendar, 1993-94 . critical dates6
+Quick Reference Guide . where to go and who to call2Letter from the Vice President for Student Affairs and Services4Student Affairs and Services . departments, directors and functions5University Calendar, 1994-95 . critical dates6

 PART I INFORMATION AND SERVICES

 Academic Affairs . where to go for, advising and assistance, libraries

 PART II RIGHTS AND RESPONSIBILITIES

-Legislative and Judicial Systems40Academic Freedom for Students at MSUbasic rights and responsibilities45Graduate Student Rights and Responsibilities63Medical Student Rights and Responsibilities (reference only)75
+Legislative and Judicial Systems

 PART III REGULATIONS

 General Student Regulations